Migracode-Barcelona/js1-workshop1/README.md

 1. Update your first `exercise-A.js` script in the folder `week-1/InClass` in the [Javascript Module 1 repository](https://github.com/Migracode-Barcelona/javascript-module-1) you forked before
 2. Type `console.log("Hello World!")`
 3. Run this script by going with the terminal to your directory and write `node exercise-A.js`, you will see the result of the console.log in the terminal

+> 💡 Inside a CodeSpace or VS Code, you can also use the shortcut: Control+Alt+N (or ⌃ Control+⌥ Option+N on macOS), or press F1 and then select/type Run Code, the code will run and the output will be shown in the Output window.

 #### Exercise B (5 minutes) <a href="#exercise-b-5-minutes" id="exercise-b-5-minutes"></a>